Algebras of reduced $E$-Fountain semigroups and the generalized ample identity II: Preliminaries

 \subsection{Semigroups}

 Let $S$ be a semigroup and let $S^{1}=S\cup\{1\}$ be the monoid formed by adjoining a formal unit element.
 Recall that Green's preorders $\leq_{\Rc}$, $\leq_{\Lc}$ and $\leq_{\Jc}$ are defined by:

 The associated Green's equivalence relations on $S$ are denoted by $\Rc$, $\Lc$ and $\Jc$.
 Recall also that $\Hc=\Rc\cap\Lc$.
-It is well known that $\Lc$ ($\Rc$) is a right congruence (respectively, left congruence).
-We can define a partial order on the set of idempotents $E(S)$ according to
+It is well-known that $\Lc$ ($\Rc$) is a right congruence (respectively, left congruence).
+We can define a partial order on the set of idempotents $E(S)$ of $S$ according to

 We assume familiarity with additional basic notions of semigroup theory that can be found in standard textbooks such as \cite{Howie1995}.